MissingTwins/2fa_port/Readme.md

  - 4. index.html: The WebUI for you to input 2fa code.
  - 5. secret_key.txt: Your private key.(Empty YOU MUST GENERATE YOURS) This can be used with 1Password, Google Authenticator, or Microsoft Authenticator.

 Setup environment and dependencies
 `opkg update && opkg install bash`
 `nano /jffs/configs/profile.add`
 `	[ -f /opt/bin/bash ] && exec /opt/bin/bash`
+Dependencies
-`opkg install xxd coreutils-base32 coreutils-sleep coreutils-date`
+`opkg install xxd coreutils-base32 coreutils-date`

 You can generate the private key using the command:
 `source ./2fa.sh; keygen | tee secret_key.txt`
 `RD76DLH7WBOGF56JHZALFHEMXQ2JRV5Y`

 The script can be launched as(replace 192.168.77.1 with your own router LAN IP)
 `chmod +x .port_guard.sh`
 `socat -d TCP4-LISTEN:65432,reuseaddr,fork,bind=192.168.77.1 SYSTEM:/opt/etc/rdp/port_guard.sh,pipes`
 Then access the WebUI by
 `http://192.168.77.1:65432`

 ## Setup https
 - 1. Download your personal domain name cert and key put them inside a folder such as domain.com